What is Early childhood education and care (ECEC)?

 What are the next steps?

-- A 2-year Thematic Working Group will be launched in Autumn 2018 and will bring together national experts and European organisations interested in the topic to advance discussions on quality early childhood education and care, with a special focus on inclusion and on staff development.
+A Working Group has been launched for a period of two years bringing together national representatives of the relevant ministries and European organisations interested in the topic to advance discussions on quality early childhood education and care, with a special focus on inclusion and staff development.

-- The Commission will carry on funding projects which contribute to the quality of early childhood education and care, including through training and professional development of staff involved in this sector.
-The Erasmus+ programme will be particularly instrumental to this effect.
+The Commission will continue funding projects which contribute to the quality of early childhood education and care, including through the training and professional development of staff in this sector.
+The Erasmus+ programme is instrumental to this effect.